fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/lectures/day1.md

 * how best to prepare for class quizzes

-*My plan is for the quizzes to be easy enough that if you are doing the classwork and labs, you should get close to 100% even without spending extra time studying.
-If you aren't able to do the classwork or labs without significant help, whether that's from humans or from Googling/using generative AI, then you should review the lectures and consider getting extra help.*
+*My plan is for the quizzes to be hard enough that you have a deep understanding of the C programming language.
+If you aren't able to do the classwork or labs without significant help, whether that's from humans or from Googling/using generative
+AI, then you should review the lectures and consider getting extra help.*

 * are quizzes on computer or paper? **